Fort Abercrombie |

 (info courtesy of Colt Denfeld of the Coast Defense Study Group)

-NEED MORE INFO: Big Fort Island next to Shuyak Island near Kodiak; Battery Point on Akutan Island near Dutch Harbor; Turret Point on Adak Island.
+NEED MORE INFO: Big Fort Island and Little Fort Island located along the southeastern shore of Shuyak Island, north of Kodiak; Battery Point on Akutan Island, east of Dutch Harbor; Turret Point on Adak Island.

 Towns: